Safarveisi/ML_PLATFORM/README.md

 kubectl get svc -n ingress-nginx
 ```

 :sunglasses: You can now make an API request to http://ionos.ingress-nginx.com/fast/python-api/ with the parameter `select-api?api_name=node`.
 FastAPI will handle the request and store the request parameter, `api_name=node`, along with its timestamp, in a PostgreSQL table (public.request).
 Additionally, you can access the `Streamlit` dashboard by navigating to http://ionos.ingress-nginx.com/streamlit/.

 ## Continuous integration (CI)

 We utilize GitHub Actions for continuous integration, as specified in the `.github/workflows` directory.
 Essentially, the workflow is triggered whenever a new Git tag is created.
 This Git tag is applied to all Docker images, so if the new tag is 1.0.0, all Docker images will carry the same tag.
 Additionally, a pull request is initiated to merge these changes into the master branch.

+> [!Note]
+> You need to replace the secrets used in the workflows with yours (e.g., `DOCKERHUB_TOKEN`).

 ## System :globe_with_meridians: